Students-of-MSc-Geomatics-at-TU-Delft/Students-Website/src/docs/content/moocs.md

 # Recommended MOOCs for Geomatics Master Students

-To fully enjoy the Geomatics Master's program and ensure you have the necessary foundational knowledge, we recommend the following MOOCs:
+To fully enjoy the Geomatics Master's program and ensure you have the necessary foundational knowledge, we recommend the following MOOCs.
 ## What are MOOCs?
 MOOCs (Massive Open Online Courses) are free online courses available to TU Delft students.
 They provide a platform to strengthen your mathematical background before or during your studies.